 To understand what may work best for you, it is helpful to know how a claim with each type of policy may play out after an accident.

-The attorneys at Jay Trucks & Associates discuss the major differences between an auto insurance policy with coordinated benefits versus one that is uncoordinated.
+The car accident lawyers in Clare at Jay Trucks & Associates discuss the major differences between an auto insurance policy with coordinated benefits versus one that is uncoordinated.

 If you have legal questions about how your auto insurance policy may impact your Michigan car accident claim, we welcome the opportunity to discuss the circumstances of your situation in a free legal consultation.
 There is no obligation to hire our services after this meeting, and since we take cases on contingency, you only pay our fees if we achieve a recovery for you.

 The Difference Between Coordinated and Uncoordinated Insurance Coverage

 The decision between coordinated and uncoordinated insurance coverage goes beyond the cost of whatever plan you choose.
 Your selection determines who pays first for any medical bills you incur after a car crash.